The NIH Almanac

 - The Pain and Integrative Neuroscience Branch, which includes the following sections: Rodent Behavior and Imaging; Behavioral, Neurocircuitry, and Cellular Plasticity; and Somatosensory Cells and Circuits.

 In addition, the Division contributes the services of a Chinese Medicine acupuncture consultant to patients at the Clinical Research Center, coordinates an NIH lecture series on pain, and is active in the trans-NIH Pain Scientific Interest Group.
-A second group of lectures, the NCCAM Integrative Medicine Research Lecture Series, provides overviews of current research and practice in integrative medicine.
+A second group of lectures, the NCCIH Integrative Medicine Research Lecture Series, provides overviews of current research and practice in integrative medicine.